Powell Group Fund

 A Powell Group Fund committee meets on a semi-annual basis to review grant requests in the program areas of arts and humanities, community development, education, environment, healthcare and human services.
 It will provide program grants to support new, creative or beneficial programs and operating funds to sustain organizations pursuing asset based community development.

 ELIGIBILITY The Fund will support nonprofit organizations in the greater communities of Baton Rouge, Louisiana; Lake Charles, Louisiana; Le Mars, Iowa; Sioux City, Iowa; and Panama City Beach, Florida.
+Colleges and universities are not eligible.

 The organization must have a non-discriminatory policy.
 It must demonstrate that it manages its business wisely and that an appropriate percentage of the grant will go to programs rather that administration.